 In the event of an emergency, it could be important to have ready access to important personal information about your employees.
 This includes their home telephone numbers, the names and telephone numbers of their next of kin, and medical information.

-Dialing 911 is a common method for reporting emergencies if external responders are utilized.
+Dialing 911 is the most common method for reporting emergencies if external responders are used.
 Internal numbers may be used.
 Internal numbers are sometimes connected to intercom systems so that coded announcements may be made.
 In some cases, employees are requested to activate manual pull stations or other alarm systems.